CarbonLDP/carbonldp-js-sdk/doc/README.md

 - documentURI: URI of the document container where the member will be added.
 - memberURI: URI of the resource to add as a member.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ##### removeMember
 ```typescript
 removeMember( documentURI:string,  member:Carbon.Pointer.Class,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<Carbon.HTTP.Response>
 ```

-Remove the member relation to the Pointer provided from the resource container specified.
+Remove the member relation between the Pointer and the resource container specified.

 *Parameters*

 - documentURI: URI of the resource container from where the member will be removed.
 - member: Pointer object that references the resource to remove as a member.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ```typescript
 removeMember( documentURI:string,  memberURI:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<Carbon.HTTP.Response>
 ```

-Remove the member relation to the resource URI from the resource container specified.
+Remove the member relation between the resource URI and the resource container specified.

 *Parameters*

 - documentURI: URI of the resource container from where the member will be removed.
 - memberURI: URI of the resource to remove as a member.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.